Skip to main content Skip to footer

 Establish clear expectations including review frequency and escalation criteria.
 Automated reminders help maintain engagement without creating administrative burden.

-Step 4: build mitigation strategies
+Step 4: Build mitigation strategies

 Develop specific, measurable actions for each significant risk.
 Define concrete steps with clear timelines and success criteria.
+Balance prevention and contingency planning.
+Both approaches complement each other in a comprehensive risk management process.

-Step 5: implement automated monitoring
+Step 5: Implement automated monitoring

 Regular reviews keep your risk register current and useful.
 Match the review cycle to your project’s pace — weekly for fast-moving initiatives or monthly for longer programs.